Pigpog/ChannelChanger/README.md

  - `!config` Replies with the config being used

 ### Template Guide
-Channel Changer uses RegEx to replace the channel's name with the most played game.
+Channel Presence uses RegEx to replace the channel's name with the most played game.
 Take a VoiceChannel called "Lounge" with CS:GO players as an example.
 X is the channel's name, and Y is the game being played so "X - Y" will be "Lounge - CS:GO".
  - `X` Channel's name
  - `Y` Most played game

-### Starting the Bot
+## Self Hosting
-`npm start`
+To start the bot simply type `npm start`.
+All configurations are done in config/main.js.